krassowski/snp_aaa/README.md

 ### What already has been tried

 Using gbff files from NCBI in order to gather variants does not look as the best idea - there are a lot of inconsistencies and edge cases to think about.
 Parallel processing of GTEx data might be useful when analyzing the GTEx data (divided by tissues), some related code is present in the `gte_parser` file.
+The file with all required data is called `GTEx_Analysis_V6_eQTLs.tar.gz` and is available to download from GTEx portal after [registration](http://www.gtexportal.org/home/register).

 ##  Summary of set up